-Dependant on the Yangtze River, Jiujiang has been an important port since ancient times.
+Dependant on the Yangtze River, Jiujiang Port has played an important role since ancient times.
 Today, standing in the intersection of the Yangtze River and the Beijing-Jiulong Railway, it has well developed land and water transportation routes.

 As the junction of the Beijing-Jiulong Railway, Wuhan-Jiujiang Railway, and Hefei-Jiujiang Railway, the Jiujiang Railway Station connects the city with cities in all parts of China.
 Everyday, trains starting from or passing by Jiujiang go to most of major cities in China.

-As for road transportation, five important highways traverse Jiujiang, including the Nanchang-Jiujiang Highway, Jiujiang-Jingdezhen Highway and the No. 105 National Highway and No. 316 National Highway, forming a large network of roads.
-Moreover, the Jiujiang Airport offers another transportation option
+As for road transportation, five important highways traverse the city, including the Nanchang-Jiujiang Highway, Jiujiang-Jingdezhen Highway and the No. 105 National Highway and No. 316 National Highway, forming a large network of roads.
+Moreover, the Jiujiang Airport offers another transportation option.

-Since it is sultry and rainy in summer and cold in winter, the best time to visit the city is in late spring and autumn.
+When to Go: Since it is sultry and rainy in summer and cold in winter, the best time to visit the city is in late spring and autumn.
 However, the situation is different in Mt.
 Lushan, which has four distinct seasons.
-Therefore it is pleasant to visit anytime, depending on your preference
+Therefore it is pleasant to visit anytime, depending on your preference.